stephanieparra/technical-writing-portfolio/landing-page-guide/README.md

 #### Notes on the initial version:

 I used:
-- Semantic HTML with headings and unordered lists
+- Semantic HTML but not everything is optimized.
+I still use <div> which doesn't describe anything for a screen reader.
-- Basic alt text for images
+- Basic alt text for images.
-- Button for interactivity that will open a prompt when clicked (it's keyboard-accessible as well)
+- Button for interactivity that will open a prompt when clicked (it's natively keyboard-accessible as well).

 ## 🤖 Step 2: Accessibility Review with AI

 After writing my initial HTML, I used AI (ChatGPT) to review for accessibility improvements.
 This step shows how I iterated on my HTML using AI to improve accessibility.
-Documenting my workflow highlights not just the final code, but how I solved problems and made the page more inclusive and moreso up to coding standards!
+Documenting my workflow highlights not just the final code, but how I solved problems and made the page more inclusive and moreso up to coding AND accessibility standards!

 ### Example AI Prompts
 ##### 1. Check accessibility issues in HTML Prompt